 Be notified of updates to Croizat by following us on Twitter.

-Many people have contributed to the development of Croizat: Brad McFall, Claudio Quezada, Douglas Riff, Eduardo Hajdu, Francisco Figueiredo, Gervásio Carvalho, Ian Henderson, John Grehan, José Maria Cardoso da Silva, Juan Morrone, Maria Lucia Lorini, Michael Heads, Renato Bernils, and Ronaldo Alperin (members of the original Croizat Review Panel) contributed knowledge and bug reports; Nicholas Matzke tested the Mac OS X version; Daniel Previatelli tested the MS-Windows 7 version; Jeffrey Whitaker, Scott Sinclair, John Hunter, Ryan May, Stef Mientki, and Aric Hagberg (members of the Matplotlib-users and NetworkX-discuss mailing lists) provided assistance and technical expertise.
+Many people have contributed to the development of Croizat: Brad McFall, Claudio Quezada, Daniel Previatelli, Douglas Riff, Edinaldo Nelson dos Santos-Silva, Gervásio Carvalho, Ian Henderson, John Grehan, Jonathan Liria.
+José Maria Cardoso da Silva, Juan Morrone, Maria Lucia Lorini, Michael Heads, Nicholas Matzke, Renato Bernils, Ronaldo Alperin, Tania Escalante, and Valéria Gallo.
+Jeffrey Whitaker, Scott Sinclair, John Hunter (in memoriam), Ryan May, Stef Mientki, and Benjamin Root (members of the Matplotlib-users mailing list) provided assistance and technical expertise.
 Special thanks to Robin Craw for encouragment and moral support.
-The development of Croizat was funded by a grant from Conservation International Brazil.
+The development of Croizat has been funded by grants from Conservation International Brazil (version 1.x) and Projeto Biotupé, Instituto Nacional de Pesquisas da Amazônia (version 2.x).

 Mauro J. Cavalcanti